 Traumas usually cause pain in the roof of the mouth.
 These traumas include burning which is due to drinking or eating an excess of hot foods and beverages.
-This causes blister which starts to form on the burning area especially on the roof of the mouth due to which palate becomes sensitive to touch.
+This causes blister which starts to form on the burning area especially on the roof of the mouth due to which the palate becomes sensitive to touch.

 Canker sore or mouth ulcer:

-A canker sore is small sores that occur on the roof of the mouth in red, yellow or white color.
+A canker sore is small sores that occur on the roof of the mouth in red, yellow, or white color.
 They are quite painful.
 They may also form on the tongue and sometimes on the cheeks and even lips.

 Pain in the roof of the mouth can be due to viral or bacterial infections such as tonsillitis, streptococcal sore throat, sinusitis, and cold.
-When there is a sinus pressure of pushing on the roof of the mouth, it starts to hurt or maybe there is bacterial growth that irritates the flesh.
+When there is a sinus pressure of pushing on the roof of the mouth, it starts to hurt, or maybe there is a bacterial growth that irritates the flesh.
 These fungal infections most commonly come from the candida Albicans that causes redness on the soft palate as well as on the hard palate and then causes pain.